rockholla/terraform-packer-workshop/exercises/10/README.md

 state_bucket_name = rockholla-di-bane-20190623022126911700000001
 ```

 Now, before we move on, you may be asking yourself: so what about the state for this state bucket?
-And it's a good
+And it's a good question.
-question.
 In this case, we're just accepting that we're maintaining a local state for the bucket itself.
-There are a
-number of different paths you can take here including just ensuring that the bucket exists manually.
-The general idea
-is that whatever manages this state bucket, be it manual or automated, should be by itself, easily recreateable and
-not buried in a bunch of other automation.
+There are a number of different paths you can take here including just ensuring that the bucket exists manually.
+The general idea is that whatever manages this state bucket, be it manual or automated, should be by itself, easily re-createable and not buried in a bunch of other automation.

-Copy the value of your `state_bucket_name` output from the output of your apply, we'll use it for setting the remote
+Copy the value of your `state_bucket_name` output from the output of your apply, we'll use it for setting the remote backend configuration.
-backend configuration.

 ### Now using our state bucket for the rest of our terraform